tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - DEG analyses pointed to enhanced functionality of NK cells in epiR patients compared to NR patients
  - hypothesis: NK cells might be responsible for promoting anti-tumor responses in epiR patients
 ### Transcriptional signatures of CD16<sup>+</sup> NK cells in epigenetic MMRd responders are associated with longer survival
+## Discussion
+ - epiMMRd tumor gene expression of key genes could vary (more than in "static" mutational sense) across cells/time
+ - NK cells may play a larger role in epiMMRd anti-tumor response as they can efficiently mount cytotoxic responses in a neoantigen-independent manner (lower tumor mutational burden for epiMMRd than mutMMRd)
 # Divergent clonal differentiation trajectories establish CD8<sup>+</sup> memory T cell heterogeneity during acute viral infections in humans
 ## Abstract
  - decrease in human CD8<sup>+</sup> T cell clonal diversity from acute (days 10-30) to memory phase (days 90-150 for early memory, day 500+ for late memory)